 |Stochastic||ADX||Bollinger Bands||Horizontal lines – range trading and breakouts|

 |Moving averages||Standard deviation||Fibonaccis – retracements and pullbacks|

 |Williams %||MACD||Keltner Channel||Trendlines – trend following and breakout|

 Stacking the odds – combining the best indicators in a meaningful way

 Now comes the interesting part.

 The screenshot below shows a chart with three different indicators that support and complement each other.
 The RSI measures and identifies momentum plays, the ADX finds trends and the Bollinger Bands measure volatility.
-Note here that we do not use the Bollinger Bands as trend indicator but just for volatility.
+Note here that we do not use the Bollinger Bands as a trend indicator but just for volatility.

-We will go through points 1 to 5 together to see how the indicators complement each other and how choosing an indicator for each category helps you understand price much better.
+We will go through points 1 to 5 together to see how the indicators complement each other and how choosing an indicator for each category helps you understand the price much better.